 “Then what do you have?”

-And yes, I talk to birds; I talk to flowers, and I talk to butterflies.
-In fact, I talk to everything that’s alive.
+And yes, I talk to birds; I talk to flowers, and I talk to trees.
+In fact, I talk to anything that’s alive.

 I tell birds they’re beautiful.
 I thank flowers for blooming.
 And I ask old trees for wisdom.

 I even say “Hello” to lizards.

 That’s because every relationship depends upon a conversation.
 And I’m having a conversation with Nature.

 The Southern California Bluebird Club has many articles about Bluebirds: Bluebird Club